issacdowling/SB2-NV-Power-Management/README.md

 ### What do I need?
 Therefore, I need three things:

-* A way to force programs to use the dGPU, so games can be shoved onto the NVIDIA card if they don't automatically cooperate
+* A way to force programs to use the GPU I want, so games can be shoved onto the NVIDIA card if they don't automatically cooperate, and lighter apps onto Intel
 * A way to automatically enable `hybrid` mode on boot, and `integrated` mode on shutdown, so my laptop is always in a state where the GPU will dynamically turn on and off
 * A way to see the current power state conveniently without running the `cat power_state` command manually, since I'd like to know whether the GPU's in use or not easily

-### Force use of the dGPU
+### Force use of a specific GPU

+#### Force NVIDIA:

 For this, just use `prime-run`, it's available as `nvidia-prime` in the Arch repos, but - if you're using the `.run` driver, you can easily just take the script from [this repo](https://gitlab.archlinux.org/archlinux/packaging/packages/nvidia-prime) and be happy without any extra packages.
 To automate this (though you should obviously double-check the contents of the file before downloading it, as blindly executing files from the web isn't smart), just run the below commands:

 ```